This quick "how to" guide covers the basics of using the Student Response System.

 How It Works

-A) Respondents can connect with your SRS session either by visiting the URL srs.campuslabs.com or by downloading the free app Campus Labs Respond in the Apple App Store and Google Play market.
+Respondents can connect with your SRS session by visiting the URL srs.campuslabs.com (srs.campuslabs.ca for Canadian users).
 To connect, they’ll need to enter their name and your Connect ID number.

 TIP: While the name fields are mandatory, they are not validated.
 If you would like student responses to remain anonymous, encourage students to enter a random letter in each field.

-B) After they hit Connect, respondents will see a screen that says “Waiting for Question” until you start your quiz.
+After they hit Connect, respondents will see a screen that says “Waiting for Question” until you start your poll.

-TIP: Clicking once on your connect ID will reveal the URL respondents can use to connect with your session if they don’t have the app downloaded (srs.campuslabs.com)
+TIP: Clicking once on your connect ID will reveal the URL respondents can use to connect with your session (srs.campuslabs.com or srs.campuslabs.ca)

-E) Click Create a Session to create a new SRS session, and give it a title.
+Click Create a Session to create a new SRS session, and give it a title.
+Then click Add a Question to begin adding questions.

 Note: Each quiz can have a maximum of fifteen (15) questions, and each single response or multiple select question can have a maximum of five (5) answer choices.